Lu & the Bally Bunch

 Lu & the Bally Bunch is an animated children's series created, written and directed by Nicky Phelan.
-The series aired in 2023, on March 17 in New Zealand on TVNZ and on April 1 in the United Kingdom and Ireland on Cartoonito.
+The series aired in 2023, on March 17 in New Zealand on TVNZ and on April 1 in the United Kingdom and Ireland on Cartoonito and in Canada on CBC Kids.

 Premise

 The series follows the life of Lu, a 3-year-old Irish ladybird who had just started pre-school with her new friends Biba, Gus, Declan, Elodie, Barnaby, and her teacher Shella.
 The series was inspired by the creator, Nicky Phelan, helping at his mom's preschool.